MaltoonYezi/EducationalWebsite/README.md

 # Educational website
-Educational website dedicated to probabilities theory and mathematical statistics, packaged with Open Server environment Made with PHP 7.3 and MySQL
+Educational website dedicated to probabilities theory and mathematical statistics.
+Made with PHP 7.3 and MySQL

-#Usage
+#Usage with Open Server environment
 To use it:
 1. Unpack the archive
 2. Start "Open Server.exe"